Free Walking Tour Berlin

 Bottoms

-If you’re lucky enough to catch some sunny days during your visit, be prepared to cool off in one of Berlin’s many lakes or swimming pools.
-Packing swimwear is a good idea, along with a towel and sunscreen to protect your skin from the sun.
+Prepare to cool off in one of Berlin’s many lakes or swimming pools if you’re fortunate enough to have some sunny days while there.
+It’s a good idea to bring swimsuit, a towel, and sunscreen to shield your skin from the sun.

 Sun Protection